How to Get Your App Funded by Venture Capital Firms

 Describing how an app can work, even with the best PowerPoint presentations or whiteboard diagrams, can’t compare to live, working software.
 A working prototype or MVP, no matter how unpolished or unsightly, can say more than even the most talented pitchman.
 Being equipped with a working prototype when walking into a VC firm’s offices not only instills confidence in your audience, but allows you to put it in their hands and leave a lasting impression.
 Prototypes are often a fraction of the cost of a full launch-ready product, but still provide the core functionality of the app itself.

 Creating a working prototype of your application is also an excellent way to understand what is involved when using mobile app development services.
 As a smaller scale project, you’ll be able to go through the production pipeline at an expedited rate, compared to a launch product.
 You’ll also forge a relationship with the app developers, getting a sense of how they collaborate and how their internal processes work.
-Zco’s project managers and account executives have a long track record of working with both entrepreneurs and startups to create innovate mobile applications.
+Zco’s project managers and account executives have a long track record of working with both entrepreneurs and startups to create innovative mobile applications.